 There are several factors to consider when choosing a business structure.
 These include:

 You can file for an LLC online.
 Learn more about what business licenses or permits you may need in Montana.
 You can check on the Small Business Development Center website.

 Still not sure what business structure to choose for your business in Montana?
 Get 100% certain by reading this guide.

 Want to know how much it will cost to start a business in Montana?
 You’ll need to calculate your fixed and ongoing expenses before you spend a penny.
 This helps you know exactly what it takes to get the business up and running in Montana — and stay running until it turns a profit.

 When listing the costs, it can help to think of them in terms of fixed, ongoing, and one-time.

 Fixed costs don’t change no matter how much you sell (or don’t sell).
 These include things like your attorney and accountant fees, office rent, and insurance.

-Ongoing expenses are ones that the business must pay regularly.
+Ongoing expenses are ones that the business must pay on a regular basis.
 They also fluctuate depending on the season or business volume.
 For instance, if you were to start a farm, your worker pay rates will increase during the harvest.
 Other ongoing expenses include the supplies needed to create your product.
 As you sell more products, your costs for materials will increase.

 Finally, list your one-time costs.
 Think about what equipment and furniture you’ll need in Montana.
 This can include computers, printers, desks, and vehicles.